-In the example below, the Excel Imabs function is used find the absolute value (the modulus) of different complex numbers.
+In the example below, the Excel Imabs function is used find the absolute value (the modulus) of five different complex numbers.

-Further information on the Excel Imabs function is provided on the Microsoft Office website.
+Further details on the Excel Imabs function are provided on the Microsoft Office website.

 If you get an error from the Imabs function this is likely to be one of the following: